kwcooper/kwcooper.github.io/wiki/pages/software.md

 Most file editing
 ---------

-#Google Docs
-I like the Google ecosystem, sue me.
+#_Google Docs_ -I like the Google ecosystem, sue me.
 Having my docs sync on every computer and device I own, is nice.
 It’s also free, which has a lot going for it.
 I use this for literally everything.
 Is there a linux api?
 No, but this is the few times I’ll make do.
 Besides I found a nice workaround with fuse.

-Fuse
+##Fuse